jar04/jar04.github.io/README.md

 -San Diego county has regional distinction in many categories between Northern and Southern population, usually indicated by Interstate 8.
 -Sunnyvale CA has been know as technology hub of influence for the entirety of the United States.

+1. How does someone empower themself in a digital world?
+- People can feel powerful in a digitial world if they believe that they can operate anonymously.
+2. How does someone that is empowered help someone that is not empowered?
+Describe something you could do at Del Norte HS.
+-Someone who feels empowered may help someone that is not empowered by educating them.
+That person could help someone else have greater access to all that information.
+Another option is that they could choose to educate others.
+3. Is paper or red tape blocking digital empowerment?
+Are there such barriers at Del Norte?
+Elsewhere?
+-It depends on what is being blocked or red taped.
+There are such barriers at Del Norte, such as when a site is deemed as not safe, and so the students don't have access to it.
 ```

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).